 In years 10 and 11, students study for a minimum of 9 GCSEs, though this can be tailored to the talents of the individual.
 These include English language, English literature, maths and a combination of the sciences.
 Students can then choose additional subjects for study, including: art, business studies, computer science, design technology, drama, geography, history, modern languages, music, PE, religious studies, English as a second language, and digital media.

 Sixth form study at Sidcot School offers students a tool kit for life and helps them get prepared for life after school, whether they’re going to go on to higher study, the world of work, or head off for a gap year to explore the world.
 Higher study provides lots of new challenges for students, academically and personally, that allows them to grow and develop their independence.

-Both A-Levels and the International Baccalaureate Diploma Programme (IB Diploma) are offered by Sidcot.
-Students can choose to study 3 or 4 A-Level topics in specific subject areas that interest them, working alongside dedicated teaching staff, or they can enrol on the IB Diploma and study in 6 subject areas (3 to high level, 3 standard level).
-The Diploma is attractive to universities and employers given its broader subject areas (English, maths, science, humanities, languages, arts) thanks to the wide variety of academic and practical skills students develop through their study.
+A Levels, the International Baccalaureate Diploma (IB) and BTECs are offered by Sidcot.
+Students can choose to study 3 or 4 A-Level topics in specific subject areas that interest them, working alongside dedicated teaching staff, they can enrol on the IB Diploma and study in 6 subject areas (3 to high level, 3 standard level) or alternatively take a more vocational route with BTECs in Sport or Business.
+The IB Diploma is attractive to universities and employers given its broader subject areas (English, maths, science, humanities, languages, arts) and thanks to the wide variety of academic and practical skills students develop through their study.